 No specific symptoms are shown until a person experiences a severe condition like a heart attack etc. However, you won’t see a sign until an artery is severely narrowed down.

-The signs you see will also depend on type of arteries that are blocked.
+The signs you see will also depend on the type of arteries that are blocked.

 Carotid arteries provide blood supply to your brain.
 If these arteries become blocked and the blood supply hinders (this disease is known as ‘carotid artery disease’), then you will face symptoms of a stroke.